 The Western Union Foundation Family Scholarship Program is helping immigrant/migrant fathers and sons, mothers and daughters and brothers and sisters move up the economic ladder through education and training.
 Scholarships may be used for college/university tuition, language acquisition classes, technical/skills training, and GED classes, with two family members receiving a scholarship to help achieve the type of education they need in order to create a brighter future for their entire family.

 - All applicants for scholarships must be age 18 or older.

 - Both applicants are members of the same family.

-- Applicants must have been in the United States for seven years or less.
+- Applicants must have been in the United States for seven years or fewer.

 - Both applicants must have been born outside of the United States.